LWVSNM PROGRAM

 “Review and update the existing position on Branigan Memorial Library in Las Cruces so that it accounts for changes in library services throughout the community over the past 15 years.
 Provide input to the development of the Branigan Library master plan.

-Branigan Library Program is chaired by Co-President Kathy Brook.
+Branigan Library Program is chaired by Past-President Kathy Brook.
+Contact Kathy to serve on the LWVSNM Library Committee.

 Read the League’s Position Statements which includes additional information about Branigan Library.